czlee/debatekeeper/README.md

 3. Describe the debate style to me (speech times, bell times, names of positions, _etc._) at the contact details below and I'll write the XML file and add it to the repository.

+I've written a page on [how to write a debate format XML file](http://tryingtoreason.wordpress.com/debatekeeper/writing-your-own-debate-format-xml-file/).
+But it is probably easiest in the first instance to look in the **assets** directory for the XML files there, and follow those.

 This app doesn't (yet) do the public forum, Lincoln-Douglas or policy debate styles.
 There are other Android apps that do this.
 The reason